robotlightsyou/Command_Line_Games_Hub/README.md

 Menu is the actual hub.
 When this program is run you will be presented with the option to load a player or start a new save.
 Next you will be asked which game you would like to play.
 After there may be some setup screens before the game is started.
+At the conclusion of the session player stats for that game will be displayed and the player's progress saved.

 * To do - move Term to memory for cleanliness?
 * To do - create seesion class to better track session attributes